remygatins/BlackSeaBass_project/genome_notebook/BSB_PSMC.md

 #SBATCH --nodes=1
 #SBATCH --ntasks=2
 #SBATCH --mem=6000MB
-#SBATCH --time=03-24:00:00                 # Limit run to N hours max (prevent jobs from wedging in the queues)
+#SBATCH --time=00-04:00:00                 # Limit run to N hours max (prevent jobs from wedging in the queues)
 #SBATCH --mail-user=r.gatins@northeastern.edu      # replace "cruzid" with your user id
 #SBATCH --mail-type=ALL                   # Only send emails when jobs end or fail
-#SBATCH --partition=lotterhos
+#SBATCH --partition=short
-#SBATCH --array=1-101%10		#there are 118 samples and it will run a maximum of 10 jobs at a time
+#SBATCH --array=1-101%20		#run a maximum of 20 jobs at a time

 # ----------------Modules------------------------- #